 How To Solve Limit Problems

-Algebraic Limits- Problems of limits that involve algebraic functions are called algebraic limits.
-They can be further divided into following sections:-
+Algebraic Limit Problems- Problems that involve algebraic functions are called algebraic limits.
+They can be further divided into the following sections:-

 Direct Substitution Method –Suppose we have to find. we can directly substitute the value of the limit of the variable (i.e replace x=a) in the expression.